Pumpkin Spice Brown Butter Bourbon Bundt Cake with Cinnamon Whipped Cream.

 PUMPKIN SPICE BROWN BUTTER BOURBON BUNDT CAKE

 - Prepare a 10 cup bundt pan by brushing the inside (into all of the nooks and crannies) with 1 tablespoon of melted butter and a pastry brush, then lightly dust the buttered pan with an even layer of cake flour.
+Tap the pan to remove excess flour.

 - Center an oven rack and preheat the oven to 350° F.

-- Place 1/2 cup (1 stick) of butter in a small saucepan over medium heat.
+- Place ½ cup (1 stick) of butter in a small saucepan over medium heat.
 Allow the butter to melt completely.
 Just before it starts to brown, it will begin to foam up.
 Slowly whisk or swirl the butter until it begins to turn a warm chestnut color and tiny brown flecks start to form on the bottom of the pan.
 This is a delicate process, so stay vigilant.
 You want the butter browned but not burnt.
-Once you’ve browned the butter pour it into a heatproof bowl and allow to cool, I generally stick it in the fridge to hurry this process along.
+Once you’ve browned the butter pour it into a heatproof bowl and allow to cool.
+I generally stick it in the fridge to hurry this process along.

 - Sift together the cake flour, salt, baking powder, baking soda and spices in a bowl then whisk by hand to ensure that the ingredients are well mixed.